ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 We are using SPI because it has a simpler interface to use, however, it is slower than SD communication.

-The Micro SD card has eigh pins.
-SPI only uses six of the eight pins of the Micro SD card as it does not use pin 1 or 8.
+The Micro SD card features eight pins in total; however, when operating in SPI mode, only six of these pins are utilized, as Pins 1 and 8 are not required.

 SPI serializes outgoing byte data for transmission while deserializing incoming data back into bytes.